The Mark of Zorro (1974 film)

-The Mark of Zorro is a 1974 American Western television film which stars Frank Langella alongside Gilbert Roland, Yvonne De Carlo, Anne Archer, Ricardo Montalbán and Robert Middleton.
+The Mark of Zorro is a 1974 American Western television film directed by Don McDougall which stars Frank Langella alongside Gilbert Roland, Yvonne De Carlo, Anne Archer, Ricardo Montalbán and Robert Middleton.
+The film premiered on ABC on October 29, 1974.

-It was also a backdoor pilot for a television series on which ABC-TV declined to pick up the option.
-The film used Alfred Newman's musical score for the 1940 film version along with new incidental music composed by Dominic Frontiere.
+It was also a backdoor pilot for a television series on which ABC declined to pick up the option.
+The film is a direct remake of, and used Alfred Newman's acclaimed musical score for the 1940 film version along with new incidental music composed by Dominic Frontiere.

 Plot

-After receiving a letter from his father (Roland) requesting his immediate return home, Don Diego de la Vega (Langella) resigns his commission as a cadet and sails from Spain to California.
-Arriving in the Pueblo of Los Angeles, he learns that his father has been replaced as Alcalde by Don Luis Quintero (Middleton).
-Quintero is a puppet of the witty and urbane swordsman, Captain Esteban (Montalbán), and the once-free populace are oppressed by high taxes and cruel laws.
+After receiving a letter from his father requesting his immediate return home, Don Diego de la Vega resigns his commission as a cadet and sails from Spain to California.
+Arriving in the Pueblo of Los Angeles, he learns that his father has been replaced as Alcalde by Don Luis Quintero.
+Quintero is a puppet of the witty and urbane swordsman, Captain Esteban, and the once-free populace are oppressed by high taxes and cruel laws.
 Beatings and imprisonment are common for minor infractions.

-Diego immediately takes on the persona of a fop to appear ineffectual to the Alcalde and Esteban.
+Diego immediately takes on the persona of a fop to appear ineffectual to the Alcalde and Esteban, earning himself the nickname "peacock".
 His father perceives him as weak and useless, a sacrifice Diego is willing to endure to achieve his goal.
 Determined to restore freedom, Diego secretly takes one of a pair of ancestral swords and adopts the disguise of the legendary masked hero, El Zorro.
 His terror campaign against the Alcalde and the Captain eventually rouses the people against them.
-In his role as the fop, he romances the Alcalde's beautiful niece, Teresa (Archer), whom he grows to love.
-He simultaneously flirts with the Alcalde's wife, Inez (Sorel), to gain information and make her lover, Esteban, jealous.
+In his role as the fop, he romances the Alcalde's beautiful niece, Teresa, whom he grows to love.
+He simultaneously flirts with the Alcalde's wife, Inez, to gain information and make her lover, Esteban, jealous.

 Zorro's old teacher, Frey Felipe, is accused of being Zorro and arrested.
 Diego effects a rescue, while his father leads the peons and caballeros and marches on the Alcalde's palace.
 As Zorro forces the Alcalde to sign a letter of resignation, Esteban appears and forces a duel to the death.
-Esteban is startled when Diego reveals his identity, lowering his guard for Diego's killing blow.
+Esteban- startled when Diego takes off the Zorro mask, quietly says "So... inside a peacock, we find a hawk", lowering his guard just long enough for Diego to finish him off for good.

-The rebels storm the palace.
-Zorro shows the Alcalde's resignation to the crowd outside.
-Alejandro announces that Zorro's "stolen" sword "has never seen such distinction".
-"Zorro" thanks him and reveals his identity before the crowd.
-Don Luis and his wife return to Spain in dishonor.
+Hearing the rebels storm the palace, Diego- again wearing the mask, runs outside as Alejandro shows the Alcalde's resignation to the crowd, and then orders Don Luis and his wife be sent back to Spain in dishonor.
+He then remarks that "the sword of Diego has never enjoyed such distinction", to which Zorro replies "Thank you...
+Father".
+Realizing that his son is Zorro, Alejandro smiles as the two raise and cross their swords together in victory.